-Turkey in 12 Days.
+12 Day Turkey Tour.
 A comfortable coach tour filled with interesting cities, sites and rich Turkish traditions.
 You'll marvel at Istanbul's Blue Mosque, Hagia Sophia, and Grand Bazaar.
 Cappadocia's "fairy-chimney" landscape, the ancient Greek sites of Ephesus and Troy, and the azure waters of the Mediterranean.
-You'll also taste renowned Turkish hospitality first-hand, from artisans to porters, waiters and friendly tour guides
+Taste the renowned Turkish hospitality first-hand, from artisans to porters, waiters and friendly tour guides

 Join us for the best elaborate Turkey Tour you can possibly experience.